Ma Zhu

 Ma Zhu (馬注) (1640 – after 1710) was a Chinese Hanafi-Maturidi scholar.
 Ma was noted for his combining of Confucian and Islamic values in his philosophy.

 Biography

 Ma was born in Yongchang Fu in Yunnan Province during the reign of the Qing dynasty.
 His father died when Ma was young.
-He is claimed to be a descendant of Ajall Shams al-Din Omar, a Muslim Mongol general, and of the Prophet Mohammed.
+He is claimed to be a descendant of Ajall Shams al-Din Omar, a Muslim Mongol general, and of Muhammad.